Corruption case ends with conviction and acquittal

 Oyster Bay corruption case ends with a conviction and an acquittal

-Town Highway Maintenance Supervisor Salvatore Cecere was convicted on misdemeanor charges of official misconduct and theft of services.
-Former Public Works Commssioner Frank Antetomaso was acquitted of all charges.
+Oyster Bay Highway Maintenance Supervisor Salvatore Cecere was convicted on misdemeanor charges of official misconduct and theft of services.
+Former Oyster Bay Public Works Commissioner Frank Antetomaso was acquitted of the same charges.

-A jury on Tuesday convicted an Oyster Bay highway official of diverting town resources to help a friend with a sidewalk repair after closing arguments concluded in the first of three corruption cases the Nassau district attorney’s office has brought against people with ties to the municipality.
+A jury on Tuesday convicted an Oyster Bay highway official of diverting town resources to help his uncle's friend with a sidewalk repair, while also acquitting the uncle in the first of three corruption cases the Nassau district attorney’s office has brought against people with ties to the municipality.

-Town Highway Maintenance Supervisor Salvatore Cecere, 51, of West Sayville, was convicted of on misdemeanor charges of official misconduct and theft of services.
-Former Public Works Commssioner Frank Antetomaso, 78, of Massapequa, who is Cecere's uncle and who was also on trial with him, was acquitted of all charges.
+The panel found town Highway Maintenance Supervisor Salvatore Cecere, 51, of West Sayville, guilty of misdemeanor charges of official misconduct and theft of services.
+They found former Oyster Bay Public Works Commissioner Frank Antetomaso, 78, of Massapequa, who is Cecere's uncle, not guilty of the same offenses.

 Earlier Tuesday, prosecutor Robert Cavallo told jurors in his closing argument that the case was “not about a sidewalk,” but “about whether we can trust our public servants to do what they’re supposed to do by treating the constituents that they serve equally and fairly under the law.”